nohal/imgkap/README.md

 WGS84 positioning :
 	lat0 lon0 is a left,top point
 	lat1 lon1 is a right,bottom point
-	lat to be beetwen -85 and +85 degree lon to be beetwen -180 and +180 degree different formats are accepted : -1.22  1°10'20.123N  -1d22.123 ...
+	lat to be between -85 and +85 degree lon to be between -180 and +180 degree different formats are accepted : -1.22  1°10'20.123N  -1d22.123 ...
 	x;y can be used if lat lon is not a left, top and right, bottom point lat0 lon0 x0;y0 must be in the left, upper third of the image lat1 lon1 x1;y1 must be in the right, lower third of the image Options :
+	-w  : no image size extension to WGS84 because image is already WGS84 -r x0f;y0f-x1f;y1f  "2 pixel points -> 4 * PLY"
-	-n  : Force compatibilty all KAP software, max 127 colors -f  : fix units to FATHOMS
+	    : define a rectangle area in the image visible from the .kap -r x0f;y0f-x1f;y1f-x2f;y2f-x3f;y3f...
+"3 to 10 pixel points -> PLY" : define a up to 10 edges polygon visible from the .kap -n  : Force compatibility all KAP software, max 127 colors -f  : fix units to FATHOMS
-	-w  : no image size extension to WGS84 because image is already WGS84 -s name : fix souding datum
+	-s name : fix sounding datum
 	-t title : change name of map
 	-p color : color of map
 	   color (Kap to image) : ALL|RGB|DAY|DSK|NGT|NGR|GRY|PRC|PRG